klouisbrother/ba-kyma-prototype/4.3.4_testing/README.md

 ![](images/04_01_Trigger_order.created.v1_event.png)

-## Validating the event data stored in the Microservice / MS Azure Database
+## Validating the event data stored in the Microservice

 1. By calling the microservice with the following command, we can verify that the event details were saved.